 12. Wood Cylinder Lamp with Decorative Hole Design

 Interior decorators suggest illuminating a room with different types of lighting.
 You probably have a ceiling light and some reading lamps here and there.
 But mood lighting, like this modern plywood lamp, imitates the glow of natural sunlight and instantly improves your space.
 Wave patterns of small holes flow up and down the smooth wood cylinder.
 These openings allow a warm, pleasant golden light to filter out.
 It’s a simpler take on the famous Moroccan calligraphy lamp.
 Position this floor lamp near the television or next to a display shelf.
-It can also create romantic ambience in your dining room.
+It can also create a romantic ambiance in your dining room.

 13. Four Armed Standing Lamp with Cage Shades

 You’ll adore this knobby tension pole lamp, which looks like it belongs on a cobblestone street in London.
 The structure is crafted from black iron pipes and joints of different sizes.
-The four lamps themselves stick out of the lamp stand at different heights and angles, each aimed downward.
+The four lamps themselves stick out of the lampstand at different heights and angles, each aimed downward.
 Long lightbulbs are surrounded by round black cage shades that evoke antique lanterns.
 The light switch, an old faucet wheel valve, is located halfway down the main pole.
 This Dickensian four-pronged lamp would comfortably stand alone on a stair landing.
 In your sitting room, it would offer some unexpected industrial flair.

 14. Mason Jar Lampshades on Metal Lamp

 You use Mason jars for everything else.
-Why not have them on you lamp?
+Why not have them on your lamp?
 On this standing lamp, typical lampshades are replaced by large blue-toned glass jars.
-It’s a tension pole lamp, which means that the lights are position at different levels on a main spine.
+It’s a tension pole lamp, which means that the lights are position at different levels on the main spine.
 Tough black metal pipes are a welcome change from light flimsy lamp posts.
 When the lights are on, the blue hue of the glass jars creates the impression of four enormous water droplets pouring out of iron spigots.
 Put this low-key floor lamp to work providing mood lighting on a sheltered patio or porch.

 15. Statuesque Cream Spindle Lamp with White Lampshade

 Envision your home as an estate in the South of France.
 The rooms are full of natural light.
-The furniture is romantically faded, with sturdy craftmanship that stands the test of time.
+The furniture is romantically faded, with sturdy craftsmanship that stands the test of time.
 And in the living room, this lamp shines.
 Its ivory color and gently distressed surface fit the vision.
 The white drum lampshade has a very subtle curve that reflects the sculpted spindle body.
 We all know that monochromatic rooms are a hot decor trend.
 This floor lamp completes your refreshing all-white area, and its texture adds vintage flavor.
 It could also be a fixture in a bohemian-chic room.

 16. Bell-Shaped Lampshades Alternating Direction on Floor Lamp